MadeByAnvil/sanity-plugin-events-calendar/README.md

 - [Usage Guide](./docs/usage-guide.md) - How to use the calendar plugin
 - [GROQ Query Examples](./docs/groq-examples.md) - Sample GROQ queries for calendar events
 - [Frontend Integration](./docs/frontend-integration.md) - Using events with React Big Calendar, FullCalendar, and frameworks
+- [Local Development](./docs/local-development.md) - Guide for local development
+- [Contributing](./CONTRIBUTING.md) - Guidelines for contributing to the project

 ## Develop & test